-- projects that are not consistent with the objectives of the Organics Market Development program - projects which do not actively share information - projects which are research only - general organisational administration that is not directly related to the Organics Market Development grant - projects that have already received funding from another source for the specific items in the grant application - work conducted outside NSW or projects sourcing organic materials from outside NSW.
+- projects that are not consistent with the objectives of the Organics Market Development Grant Program - projects which do not actively share information - projects which are research only - general organisational administration that is not directly related to the Organics Market Development grant - projects that have already received funding from another source for the specific items in the grant application. - work conducted outside NSW or projects sourcing organic materials from outside NSW - direct land application of recycled organics without pasteurisation or composting.